 In 2015, our board created our first strategic plan.

 In 2014, our board applied for a Literacy VISTA member from the Minnesota Literacy Council to assist us with expanding our programs with families and youth.
-Thanks to the support of the Minnesota Literacy Council, the work of our volunteers and community partners, and financial support from United Way of Southwest Minnesota, Otto Bremer Trust, and Marshall Community Foundation, we were able to develop an after-school STEAM literacy program at Marshall Middle School for students in grades 5-8 whose families speak a language other than English at home.
-We also have created new family literacy programs in partnership with Marshall ECFE, one for Karen speakers and one for Spanish speakers.
-Both programs are able to have interpreters thanks to Marshall Public Schools.
+Thanks to the support of the Minnesota Literacy Council, the work of our volunteers and community partners, and financial support from United Way of Southwest Minnesota, Otto Bremer Trust, and Marshall Community Foundation, we developed an after-school STEAM literacy program at Marshall Middle School for students in grades 5-8 whose families speak a language other than English at home.
+We created new family literacy programs in partnership with Marshall ECFE and Parent/Student Connectors at Marshall Public Schools.

 We train tutors to work with adult learners and follow best practices for tutor training for all tutors working with any age learner.
 Tutoring is provided to learners at no cost.